manumolina/ecg-challenge/README.md

 * possibility to use multidimensional arrays
 * simple installation

+User Management:
+* Because the user management is not included in the scope of the challenge, users can't add its own password.
+* Passwords are generated automatically and returned to the user to be saved.

 ## Documentation
 You can find the complete documentation of the API (metadata, endpoints, schemas, operation parameters, etc..) in the next URLs provided by FastAPI: